CyR1en/Voxx/Docs/Final.md

 ###### ClientConnection

 This is also implemented very similarly to how we implemented a client worker in class.
-But as we mentioned before, instead of the abstraction layer handling incoming message.
+But as we mentioned before, instead of the abstraction layer handling an incoming message.
 We will pass down that responsibility to the listener of the `ClientMessageEvent` by posting this event and passing the message.

 ```java
 try {